CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 The allied prefix pri may be expressed in the same way as pre in some common words.
 [E.g., private.]
 (Supplement)

+Only for prefixes, or quazi prefixes (Teaching 1)

 ### PARI-, PERI ```^```
 ![alt text](assets/supp-bits/perceives-s.png)
 ![alt text](assets/supp-bits/person-s.png)
 Supplement: perceives, person

 These Greek prefixes may also be expressed by supra-linear writing for the same reason.
 Peri is distinguished by retaining the i; it may be regarded as a special case of per.
 (Supplement)

+Only for prefixes, or quazi prefixes (Teaching 1)

 ### SCH
 See CH, Word Parts